 git config --global tag.gpgsign true

 Every commit now asks for a YubiKey touch.
-No extra password, just physical confirmation.
+No extra password, just a physical tap to prove the commit came from me and not from some process that picked up a key off disk.

 The Daily Workflow